Update (March 2018):

 And the ongoing service agreement should mention a review of the ongoing fee each year.

-When your financial planner adapts their ongoing service to your needs each year, you have an opportunity to ask questions and ensure you don’t go for years paying for something you don’t need or want.
+When your financial planner adapts their ongoing service to your needs each year, you have an opportunity to ask questions and ensure you don’t ever look back and realise you have been paying for years for something you didn’t need or want.

 Sign#7 Your Financial Planner is Overcharging: